-If you’re thinking about “succession,” you are thinking about what comes after.
+If you’re thinking about small business succession planning in Md, you are thinking about what comes after.
 After you’ve taken your business as far as you can.
 After your children are old enough to take it over.
 After you take one of those many unsolicited calls from someone saying, “I’ve got a buyer seriously interested in your business.”

 Then you start thinking about what could happen to your business and family if you die – or become too disabled to work.
 And what if your partner decides to sail around the world, disagrees with you about the future of the business, or goes through a divorce, or – ?